HannahFantasia/2022_PipelineTools/README.md

 `tools>scripts>import python plugin from file.`

-These tools don't have their own buttons but they are in the `tools>scripts` tab
+These tools don't have their own buttons but they can be run in the `tools>scripts` dropdown menu.